aws-samples/amazon-textract-enhancer/README.md

 ### 3.9.
 Rest API
 <details><p>

 - Retrieval functions can be used programmatically to acces the Textract results anytime, but that works only when the user is an authenticated IAM user of the same AWS account.
-Rest API create using Amazon API Gateway expands this capability to outside the acocunt boundary.
+Rest APIs, created using Amazon API Gateway expands this capability to outside the account boundary.
-- The Rest API invokes an endpoint to trigger a Textract job submission, and two endpoints to extract the results of document analysis and text detection.
+- The Rest API exposes an endpoint method to trigger a Textract job submission, and two endpoints to extract the results of document analysis and text detection.
-- `submittextanalysisjob` method can be invoked with two parameters - Bucket and Document, which in turn invokes `TextractAsyncJobSubmitFunction` Lambda function and submits the specifies document for document analysis and text detection processing.
+- `submittextanalysisjob` method can be invoked with two parameters - Bucket and Document, which in turn invokes `TextractAsyncJobSubmitFunction` Lambda function and submits the specified document for document analysis and text detection processing.
 - `retrievedocumentanalysisresult` method can be invoked with parameters - Bucket, Document, and optionally ResultType, which in turn invokes `TextractDocumentAnalysisResultRetrievalFunction` Lambda function to return tables, forms or both.
 - `retrievetextdetectionresult` method can be invoked with parameters - Bucket, Document, which in turn invokes `TextractTextDetectionResultRetrievalFunction` Lambda function to return lines of texts grouped by pages.
 </p></details>